1-Sartaj-1/SQL-Youtube-Analytics-Project/README.md

 ![Alt text](publish.png)

 ## Step 4: Advanced SQL Techniques for Deeper Insights
+Let's leverage more powerful SQL features to extract even richer insights that might be harder to get with basic queries.

 If we want to see the average likes of the videos per category, we can use a window function as follows:
 ```sql
 SELECT Category, Video, Video_views, AVG(Likes) OVER(PARTITION BY Category ) AS avg_likes